All Products

 Note

-2. In the left-side navigation pane, choose EBS Lens > Cloud Disk Analysis.
+2. In the left navigation bar, select EBS Lens > Disk Analysis.

-4. On the Cloud Disk Analysis page, find the ESSD AutoPL disk that you want to view and click Monitor in the Actions column.
+4. On the Cloud Disk Analysis page, find the target ESSD AutoPL disk and click Monitoring in the Actions column.

 5. In the navigation pane on the left, click the AutoPL Burst IO tab.

-6. On the AutoPL Burst IO page, you can view the burst details of the ESSD AutoPL disk, such as the burst time and burst count.
+6. On the AutoPL Burst IO page, view the burst details, such as burst time and burst count.

 Note

-The latency for burst event queries and burst detail queries is less than 1 hour.
-This means that the latest available data is from one hour ago.
+Burst event and burst detail queries have a latency of up to 1 hour.
+The latest available data is from one hour ago.

 View risk events for a single disk

-Risk events show you which disks are currently at risk.
-These events remind you to take prompt action to ensure stable disk operation and data security.
+Risk events alert you to disks that require action to maintain stable operation and data security.

 Note

-2. In the left-side navigation pane, choose EBS Lens > Cloud Disk Analysis.
+2. In the left navigation bar, select EBS Lens > Disk Analysis.

-4. On the Cloud Disk Analysis page, find the disk whose risk events you want to view and click Event in the Actions column.
+4. On the Cloud Disk Analysis page, find the target disk and click Event in the Actions column.

-5. On the Cloud Disk Events page, you can view the event notifications for the disk and take action based on the suggestions.
+5. On the Cloud Disk Events page, view the event notifications and take action based on the suggestions.